 Next, we’ll discuss the logistics of setting up your blog.
 One thing you don’t want to do is set up a free site on Wix or Weebly.
 Why?

-One, if they don’t like something, they can shut your site down and two, it doesn’t look professional.
+One, it doesn’t look professional.
 You want to buy your own domain and hosting so you own your own piece of real estate on the internet.

 Domain Names-Your domain name is the name of your web site or blog and they are pretty cheap to buy.
 However, make sure you don’t buy your domain and host your site with the same company.
 I will explain this in a minute.

 Hosting-The company you host with is the service that your web site runs on.
-I have been with InMotion Hosting for three years and like them.
-Another person I follow is with Bluehost and he loves them.
+I have been with InMotion Hosting for four years and like them.
+Another author that I follow is with Bluehost and he loves them.
 You just have to look around at pricing, features, and reviews and choose what is right for you.